Asian Wisdom for Healing in the Darkest Season

 Every season provides us with an opportunity to recharge various organ systems.
 Our kidney/bladder organ systems can be most effectively recharged and healed, and also most easily harmed, during this time of year.

-To enhance kidney/bladder energies, practise deeply nurturing yourself, avoid habitually pushing yourself overly hard and long in life, find balance in your sexual relationships, and stay warm and dry.
+To enhance kidney/bladder energies, practise deeply nurturing yourself, avoid pushing yourself overly hard and long in life, find balance in your sexual relationships, and stay warm and dry.
 Healthy kidney energy is reflected in wisdom, creativity, willpower, ambition, and adventurousness, and in a clean, clear complexion in the area underneath your eyes.

 Weak (yin) kidneys show up in chronic fearfulness, over-cautiousness, lack of direction, lower back pain, urinary problems, and some types of reproductive issues.
 On the other hand, overly yang kidney energies show up in over-confidence and fearlessness and the tendency to take extreme risks.
-Under-eye areas that are discoloured, baggy, puffy, unusually sunken, or blemished all reflect various kidney imbalances.
+Under-eye areas that are discolored, baggy, puffy, unusually sunken, or blemished all reflect various kidney imbalances.